 By: Zarana Parekh RD, LD, CLT

 Chronic inflammation is at the root of many chronic diseases.
-Poor diet, stress and gut permeability plays a role in chronic inflammation.
-Our modern-day diet is a big culprit in increased incidence of inflammation and chronic diseases.
-Standard American diet (SAD) is severely lacking in nutrients and loaded with processed foods, sugars, artificial colors and additives.
+Poor diet, stress, and gut permeability play a role in chronic inflammation.
+Our modern-day diet is a big culprit in the increased incidence of inflammation and chronic diseases.
+The standard American diet (SAD) is severely lacking in nutrients and loaded with processed foods, sugars, artificial colors, and additives.
 An average American eats ~ 22 teaspoons of sugar/ day.
 We have become a nation that is malnourished, inflamed, and sick, over-fueled with foods that lack the essential information humans need to function properly.

 It is time we focus on changing the fuel we are providing to our bodies.
-Eating healthier diet rich in phytonutrients, anti-oxidants, fiber and good quality fats can help in reducing inflammation, maintain stable blood sugar levels and boost our immune system.
+Eating a healthier diet rich in phytonutrients, antioxidants, fiber, and good quality fats can help in reducing inflammation, maintain stable blood sugar levels, and boost our immune system.
 As we know ~ 70% of our immune system is in the gut – what we eat becomes extremely important to support our immune function.

-Our microbiome (the gut bacteria) plays a very important role in our health.
-What we eat affects our microbiome; which can either increase or dampen the inflammation in body.
-Eating a plant rich diet with minimal processed foods can feed the healthy bacteria in our gut and hence provide protection against chronic diseases.
+Our microbiome (gut bacteria) plays a very important role in our health.
+What we eat affects our microbiome; which can either increase or dampen the inflammation in the body.
+Eating a plant-rich diet with minimally processed foods can feed the healthy bacteria in our gut and hence provide protection against chronic diseases.

-The quality of food plays as important role as quantity.
-The use of pesticides, hormones and chemicals as well genetically modified foods has increased significantly in the last 20 years.
+The quality of food plays an important role as a quantity.
+The use of pesticides, hormones, and chemicals as well as genetically modified foods has increased significantly in the last 20 years.
 Many of these chemicals are inflammatory in nature and are endocrine disruptors which can create an imbalance in body systems; hence, it is extremely important to pay attention to how we grow, produce and prepare our foods.

 Top 10 guidelines to use whole foods as medicine:

-4. Eat your rainbow: Eat mostly a plant based high fiber diet.
-Eating fruits and vegetables from different color; loaded with phytonutrients, polyphenols and fiber can help reduce inflammation and provide vitamins and minerals.
+4. Eat your rainbow: Eat mostly a plant-based high fiber diet.
+Eating fruits and vegetables from different colors; loaded with phytonutrients, polyphenols and fiber can help reduce inflammation and provide vitamins and minerals.

-6. Minimize sugar and processed carbohydrate intake: Sugar is very inflammatory in nature and major cause of obesity.
+6. Minimize sugar and processed carbohydrate intake: Sugar is very inflammatory in nature and a major cause of obesity.
 Sugar hides in many foods under various names.
 Look for added sugars on the label to guide you.
-Reduce intake of processed carbohydrate products made from white flour like cookies, cakes, pasta.
+Reduce intake of processed carbohydrate products made from white flour-like cookies, cakes, pasta.

-8. Include healthy fats: Good fats have beneficial effects on brain health, hormones, heart health and blood sugar stability.
-They are essential for absorption of fat-soluble vitamins.
+8. Include healthy fats: Good fats have beneficial effects on brain health, hormones, heart health, and blood sugar stability.
+They are essential for the absorption of fat-soluble vitamins.
 Include healthy fats from Avocado, nuts and seeds, olive oil, Ghee, fatty fish in your diet.

 10. Nourish your whole self: Balanced health goes beyond physical health.
-Food nourishes our body, mind and soul.
+Food nourishes our body, mind, and soul.
 The environment in which you eat can affect your digestion.
 Cooking and eating in a peaceful manner can boost your digestion.
-Practicing breathing / gratitude at mealtimes is extremely beneficial in supporting healthy relation with food.
+Practicing breathing/gratitude at mealtimes is extremely beneficial in supporting a healthy relationship with food.